-- The threat of terrorism against the United States has increased.
-Aviation is and will remain an attractive target for terrorists. - The Federal Aviation Administration (FAA) has mandated additional security procedures as the threat has increased.
+- In response to the increased threat from terrorists, the Federal Aviation Administration (FAA) has mandated additional security procedures.
 Currently, aviation security relies on a mix of procedures and technology.
-However, the domestic and international aviation system has serious vulnerabilities.
+However, the domestic and international aviation systems have serious vulnerabilities.
 For example, conventional X-ray screening of checked baggage has performance limitations and offers little protection against a moderately sophisticated explosive device. - Explosives detection devices that could improve security are commercially available for checked and carry-on baggage, but all of the devices have some limitations.
 Some of these devices are being tested domestically and are already in use at overseas locations.
-The Gore Commission has recommended that the federal government purchase some of this equipment for use in airports.
-Other devices are under development and may be available in a few years for screening baggage and passengers, but technologies for screening cargo and mail at airports are not as far along.
-Other security methods that could be expanded upon-and that have been recommended by the Gore Commission-include matching passengers with their bags and identifying passengers for additional security screening (profiling).
-A mix of technology and procedures will likely be needed to improve security.
+The Gore Commission has recommended that the federal government purchase